 change how you launch the SML/NJ REPL.
 In particular, we’re going to preface our

-- Command history tracking
+- Command history tracking (up arrow keys)

 - Line editing with arrow keys

-- Configurability through the
+- Configuration through the

 - We can use this to get fancy features like Vi keybindings

 Programming is so much more enjoyable when you’re not fighting your editor.
 For me, this means striving to get the most out of Vim.
 In this section, I’ll outline all the cool tips and tricks I have for developing SML in Vim.

 But first, if you’ve never taken a look into how to configure Vim, I suggest you start out by walking through this quick workshop called Vim as an IDE.
 It’ll teach you where to start when configuring Vim and get you set up with a bunch of standard plugins that improve on the standard Vim experience tenfold.